unproductive-labs/isekai-world-state/things/shadowwood_forest.md

 - Mood: Energetically awakening, with mysterious undertones and growing tension
 - Lighting: Twilight with one candle burning brighter, glowing trail visible in deeper woods
 - Inhabitants: One confused merchant (Dave), armed newcomer Belkan (adb6ec9d) with distinctive red scarf and uzi
+- **Ancient Attention**: The forest's guardian spirits have been alerted to aggressive threats against the world's fabric

 ## Things Here
 - **strange_candle**: Sitting on a moss-covered altar, flickering ominously